dominik-lenda/azure-certify-me-notes/pool.md

 ### Virtual network (VNet)
 The most fundamental part of Azure and connects all resources.

+### Load Balancer
+Load Balancer distributes network traffic across resources or servers.

+### VPN Gateways
+VPN Gateway is a specific VNet Gateway that securely connects Azure resources and on-premise networks.

+### Application Gateway
+Application Gateway is a type of load balancer with multiple additional features and works on the HTTP request of the traffic instead of the IP address and port.

+### Content Delivery Network (CDN)
+CDN is a distributed network of servers that speeds up the Internet by keeping content in locations closer to a user.

+### ExpressRoute
+ExpressRoute is a private and fast connection between Azure and on-premise networks.
+It does not go through the Internet.
 ## 5. Storage

 ## 6. Database